amahabal/PySeqsee/_sources/howto/install.txt

 This will create a directory called PySeqsee.
 To test that everything works, you can type::

-  cd PySeqsee/src
+  cd PySeqsee
-  /usr/bin/python3 apps/seqsee/run_seqsee.py --sequence="2 3 5 7 11"
+  /usr/bin/python3 farg/apps/seqsee/run_seqsee.py --sequence="2 3 5 7 11"

 On Windows
 --------------